Model N (NYSE:MODN) Updates Q4 2022 Earnings Guidance

-In other news, insider Mark Albert Anderson sold 5,962 shares of the business’s stock in a transaction on Friday, July 1st.
-The stock was sold at an average price of $25.51, for a total value of $152,090.62.
-Following the completion of the transaction, the insider now directly owns 176,145 shares of the company’s stock, valued at approximately $4,493,458.95.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-In other news, CRO Christopher Lyon sold 2,625 shares of the business’s stock in a transaction on Tuesday, August 16th.
-The stock was sold at an average price of $31.65, for a total value of $83,081.25.
-Following the completion of the transaction, the executive now directly owns 143,843 shares of the company’s stock, valued at approximately $4,552,630.95.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, insider Mark Albert Anderson sold 5,962 shares of the business’s stock in a transaction on Friday, July 1st.
-The stock was sold at an average price of $25.51, for a total value of $152,090.62.
-Following the transaction, the insider now owns 176,145 shares in the company, valued at $4,493,458.95.
+In related news, insider Mark Albert Anderson sold 5,962 shares of the stock in a transaction dated Friday, July 1st.
+The stock was sold at an average price of $25.51, for a total transaction of $152,090.62.
+Following the completion of the sale, the insider now owns 176,145 shares in the company, valued at $4,493,458.95.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CFO John Ederer sold 1,125 shares of Model N stock in a transaction on Tuesday, August 16th.
+The stock was sold at an average price of $31.65, for a total value of $35,606.25.
+Following the transaction, the chief financial officer now directly owns 119,675 shares in the company, valued at approximately $3,787,713.75.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Mark Albert Anderson sold 5,962 shares of Model N stock in a transaction on Friday, July 1st.
+The shares were sold at an average price of $25.51, for a total value of $152,090.62.
+Following the completion of the transaction, the insider now owns 176,145 shares in the company, valued at $4,493,458.95.
 The disclosure for this sale can be found here.
-Insiders sold a total of 21,207 shares of company stock valued at $634,595 in the last ninety days.
-Corporate insiders own 2.00% of the company’s stock.
+Insiders have sold a total of 21,207 shares of company stock valued at $634,595 over the last ninety days.
+2.00% of the stock is currently owned by corporate insiders.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-PNC Financial Services Group Inc. grew its stake in Model N by 13.1% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 5,080 shares of the software maker’s stock worth $136,000 after buying an additional 588 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank grew its stake in Model N by 67.4% during the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,539 shares of the software maker’s stock worth $142,000 after buying an additional 2,231 shares during the last quarter.
-Graham Capital Management L.P. purchased a new stake in Model N during the 1st quarter valued at about $281,000.
-Hsbc Holdings PLC grew its stake in Model N by 42.7% during the 1st quarter.
-Hsbc Holdings PLC now owns 11,406 shares of the software maker’s stock valued at $306,000 after purchasing an additional 3,413 shares during the last quarter.
-Finally, Cubist Systematic Strategies LLC purchased a new stake in Model N during the 2nd quarter valued at about $443,000.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Raymond James & Associates lifted its position in Model N by 28.2% during the 1st quarter.
+Raymond James & Associates now owns 30,345 shares of the software maker’s stock worth $816,000 after acquiring an additional 6,676 shares during the period.
+Bank of New York Mellon Corp lifted its position in Model N by 1.7% during the 1st quarter.
+Bank of New York Mellon Corp now owns 138,478 shares of the software maker’s stock worth $3,725,000 after acquiring an additional 2,363 shares during the period.
+US Bancorp DE lifted its position in Model N by 46.6% during the 1st quarter.
+US Bancorp DE now owns 19,375 shares of the software maker’s stock worth $521,000 after acquiring an additional 6,156 shares during the period.
+PNC Financial Services Group Inc. lifted its position in Model N by 13.1% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 5,080 shares of the software maker’s stock worth $136,000 after acquiring an additional 588 shares during the period.
+Finally, MetLife Investment Management LLC lifted its position in Model N by 61.2% during the 1st quarter.
+MetLife Investment Management LLC now owns 18,585 shares of the software maker’s stock worth $500,000 after acquiring an additional 7,054 shares during the period.
 97.47% of the stock is currently owned by hedge funds and other institutional investors.

 Model N, Inc provides cloud revenue management solutions for life sciences and high-tech companies.
 The company offers Global Pricing Management, which minimizes price erosion of products; Global Tender Management that enhances revenue by enabling segmentation and targeting, optimal bid pricing, and post-award tracking; Provider Management, which minimizes rebate overpayments; Payer Management that minimizes revenue leakage and noncompliance of complex contracts; Government Pricing, which optimizes revenue, and reduces the risk of fines and other penalties; and Medicaid that enhances compliance with regulatory requirements and payments of rebate claims timely, as well as at correct rates for government medicaid programs.